GDPR Compliance and Data Privacy at Honeit

 What is personal data?

 Under GDPR, personal data is any information relating to an identified or identifiable natural person.
 This person is referred to as the “data subject”.
-This includes the obvious data such as name, address, email address and phone number but also IP-address or data specific to the physical, physiological, genetic, economic, cultural or social identity of that natural person.
+This includes the obvious data, such as name, address, email address, and phone number, but also IP address or data specific to the physical, physiological, genetic, economic, cultural, or social identity of that natural person.

-What is processing of personal data?
+What is the processing of personal data?

 What is the difference between a controller and a processor of personal data?

-The controller is the person who determines the purpose and means of processing of personal data.
+The controller is the person who determines the purpose and means of processing personal data.
 The processor is a person who processes personal data on behalf of the controller and in accordance with the instructions and scope that the controller and processor have jointly agreed upon.
-Under GDPR, Honeit is the controller of personal data of its employees and the personal data that directly concerns the contact persons of the brands we work with.
+Under GDPR, Honeit is the controller of the personal data of its employees and the personal data that directly concerns the contact persons of the brands we work with.
 Honeit is a processor of the personal data that clients are receiving from its customers.

 What are Honeit’s Clients’ obligations under GDPR?